 Anming Zhang, was Director of CTS from July 2003 to December 2004.

-David Gillen is currently Director of the Centre for Transportation Studies.
+Robin Lindsey is currently Director for Transportation Studies

 For further faculty information, and links to current CTS faculty webpages, please see our Faculty page.